Druids Heath

 Druids Heath is a large housing estate in Birmingham, in the county of the West Midlands, England.
 It is 6 miles south of the city centre and covers the south-west quadrant of the B14 postcode (west of the Maypole) in the Brandwood ward.
 The estate was built on farmland at the southern edge of Bells Lane, with Druids Lane forming the eastern, southern, and western borders.
 When first planned, it was known as Bells Lane Phases 1 and 2 and was part of wider postwar plans for the development of the area to accommodate the growing population of the city.
 Nearby settlements include Kings Heath and Kings Norton.

 Part of Druids Heath was ranked as the most deprived area in Birmingham and in the top fifty most deprived areas in the country in the 2019 Multiple deprivation index.

 History

 The towers were constructed in the 1960s.
-In October 2025, Birmingham City Council approved plans for the demolition of the estate for its redevelopment.
+In October 2025, Birmingham City Council approved plans for the demolition of the estate for its redevelopment although this was later quashed at the High Court.